-STEAM activities incorporate science, technology, engineering, art, and math into one project.
+STEAM activities incorporate science, technology, engineering, art, and math into one lesson.
 The Junk Box Wars projects encourage students to use their scientific knowledge to create and design a device.
-Students in grades kindergarten through fifth grade work with a partner and are given a design challenge and a bag of “junk” to create a device that solves a specified task.
+Students in kindergarten through fifth-grade work with a partner and are given a design challenge and a bag of “junk” to create a device that solves a specified task.

 The first Junkbox War of this school year was called ‘Bounce Back to School.’
 The students were tasked with creating two paddles in order to bounce a ping pong ball back and forth with a partner.
 The students were given paper, tape, pipe cleaners, popsicle sticks, a plastic spoon, and paper clips in order to complete the challenge.